 The University of Iowa administers a large number of study abroad programs, and programs offered by other US colleges and universities are also available to University of Iowa students.
-The Department of Psychology has worked closely with Study Abroad to select programs that fit Psychology majors particularly well.
+The Department of Psychological & Brain Sciences has worked closely with Study Abroad to select programs that fit Psychology majors particularly well.
 All areas of emphasis within the psychology major include options for study abroad.
 Consider your area of emphasis, your career interests, and your academic goals.
 Use these webpages and links, talk with your major advisor, and work with an advisor at the Study Abroad office to find a program that fits your needs.

 While we suggest you look at these highlighted programs first, feel free to browse the programs section of the Study Abroad website and consult materials in the Study Abroad Resource Room.